TheLaxtSamurai/meteor-todo/README.md

 # meteor-todo
-todo app built with meteor
+todo app built with meteor.

+This app is online at: todo-thelaxtsamurai.meteor.com